CWU Bands

 Wind Ensemble

-The Central Washington University Wind Ensemble is the preeminent wind band at CWU.
-Over the past three decades, the group has distinguished itself as a leader in musical performance with invitations to state, regional, and national conferences.
-Most recently, the ensemble was a featured performer at the 2022 College Band Directors National Association (CBDNA) Western/Northwestern Division Conference (USA) and will perform at the World Association for Symphonic Bands and Ensembles (WASBE) International Conference in Gwangju, South Korea in 2024.
-With a goal of developing and refining large ensemble musicianship skills, the Wind Ensemble is comprised of the finest wind and percussion students from the department of music and throughout the CWU community.
+The Central Washington University Wind Ensemble is the premier wind band at CWU.
+For more than four decades, the group has been recognized as a leader in musical performance with invitations to state, regional, national, and international conferences.
+Most recently, the ensemble was a featured performer at the 2022 College Band Directors National Association (CBDNA) Western/Northwestern Division Conference (USA), the 20th World Association for Symphonic Bands and Ensembles (WASBE) International Conference in Gwangju, South Korea (2024), and the 2026 CBDNA Western/Northwestern Division Conference.

 Symphonic Band